 Live in Concert!
 The Senior High Revelation Choir, June 21, 7:30 PM, free admission, and all are welcome.
 This 80-member choir is made up of high school youth from Custer Road UMC, Plano, TX.
 The concert will be a reflection on the image of water found in the Bible.
 A variety of music styles will range from Beethoven to Rap, and include a brief skit, Scripture readings, and choreography (click this link for a performance from the choir’s 2017 tour: https://vimeo.com/223066101).
 Also, please join us for a potluck dinner with the choir, and St. John’s will provide the main entree: gluten-free green chile, cheese enchilada casserole, chicken and veggie!
 Please let us know you’re coming by sign up in the Narthex (sanctuary foyer) and indicate what side-dish or dessert you plan to bring.
 Mark your calendars… you will not want to miss this!

 Santa Fe Opera Apprentices in Worship at St. John's - Summer 2018

-Beginning July 8, apprentices from the Santa Fe Opera apprentices will share their talents with our community during worship at St. John's in July and early August.
+Beginning July 8, apprentices from the Santa Fe Opera apprentices will share their talents with our community during worship at St. John's beginning in July.
 Come join us each Sunday at 8:30 AM and 11:00 AM and be blessed by their voices, as they soar through the sanctuary!